 The integrated memory controller is responsible for transferring data between the processor and the DRAM as well as the DRAM maintenance.
 There are two instances of MC, one per memory slice.
-Each controller is capable of supporting up to two channels of DDR5 and one channel of DDR4.
+Each controller is capable of supporting up to four channels of LPDDR4x and LPDDR5, two channels of DDR5 and one channel of DDR4.